AlberErre/FizzBuzz-unit-testing-jest/README.md

-# FizzBuzz-unit-testing-jest
+# unit-test-jest
-Playing around with unit testing using Jest
+Some example unit test using Jest